 Deutsche Bank is a defendant in a class action relating to its role as one of the underwriters of six RMBS offerings issued by Novastar Mortgage Corporation.
 No specific damages are alleged in the complaint.
 The lawsuit was brought by plaintiffs representing a class of investors who purchased certificates in those offerings.
-The parties reached a settlement to resolve the matter for a total of US\$ 165 million, a portion of which was paid by the Bank.
+The parties reached a settlement to resolve the matter for a total of U.S.\$ 165 million, a portion of which was paid by the Bank.
 On 30 August 2017, FHFA/Freddie Mac filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was resolved against FHFA/Freddie Mac.
 The court approved the settlement on 7 March 2019 over FHFA/Freddie Mac's objections.
-FHFA filed its appeal on 28 June 2019.
+FHFA filed its appeal on 28 June 2019, which is pending.

-Deutsche Bank was or is a defendant in three actions related to RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation (FDIC) as receiver for: (a) Colonial Bank (alleging no less than US\$ 213 million in damages against all defendants), (b) Guaranty Bank (alleging no less than US\$ 901 million in damages against all defendants), and (c) Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
-In each of these actions, the appellate courts reinstated claims previously dismissed on statute of limitations grounds and petitions for rehearing and certiorari to the U.S. Supreme Court were denied.
-In the case concerning Colonial Bank, on 2 July 2019, the parties executed a settlement agreement to resolve the claims relating to the one RMBS offering for which Deutsche Bank is an underwriter defendant.
-Deutsche Bank did not make a monetary contribution to the settlement.
-In the case concerning Guaranty Bank, on 5 November 2019, the parties executed a settlement agreement to resolve the claims against Deutsche Bank, and the court dismissed the action on 21 November 2019.
-In the case concerning Citizens National Bank and Strategic Capital Bank, on 31 July 2017, the FDIC filed a second amended complaint, which defendants moved to dismiss on 14 September 2017.
+Deutsche Bank is a defendant in an action related to RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation ("FDIC") as receiver for Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
+In this action, the appellate court reinstated claims previously dismissed on statute of limitations grounds and petitions for rehearing and certiorari to the U.S. Supreme Court were denied.
+On 31 July 2017, the FDIC filed a second amended complaint, which defendants moved to dismiss on 14 September 2017.
 On 18 October 2019, defendants' motion to dismiss was denied.
+Discovery is ongoing.

 In June 2014, HSBC, as trustee, brought an action in New York state court against Deutsche Bank to revive a prior action, alleging that Deutsche Bank failed to repurchase mortgage loans in the ACE Securities Corp.
 2006-SL2 RMBS offering.
 The revival action was stayed during the pendency of an appeal of the dismissal of a separate action wherein HSBC, as trustee, brought an action against Deutsche Bank alleging breaches of representations and warranties made by Deutsche Bank concerning the mortgage loans in the same offering.
 On 29 March 2016, the court dismissed the revival action, and on 29 April 2016, plaintiff filed a notice of appeal.
 On 8 July 2019, plaintiff filed its opening appellate brief.
 On 19 November 2019, the appellate court affirmed the dismissal.
-On 19 December 2019, plaintiff filed a motion to appeal to the New York Court of Appeals, which was denied on 13 February 2020.
-On 16 March 2020, plaintiff filed a motion for leave to appeal in the New York Court of Appeals, which is pending.
+On 19 December 2019, plaintiff filed a motion to appeal to the New York Court of Appeals in the appeals court, which was denied on 13 February 2020.
+On 16 March 2020, plaintiff petitioned the New York Court of Appeals for leave to appeal, which was granted on 1 September 2020.
+Plaintiff's opening brief was filed on 2 November 2020.